Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

 - The best low friction and extended wear life results have always been achieved when all matting surfaces are coated.
 However, only coating the balls is also done on some applications with good results.
 The uncoated areas do not exhibit any detrimental effects.

-- Will the coating react with grease at higher temperature?
+- Will Tungsten Disulfide (WS2) react with grease at higher temperature?

-- Tungsten Disulfide (WS2) is completely compatible with all greases and oils.
+- The coating is completely compatible with all greases and oils.
 It is frequently used with high temperature greases in steel mills and rolling mills at aluminum plants.

 - Should Tungsten Disulfide (WS2) be applied in the assembled condition or before assembly?